lesphere/drjit/docs/textures.rst

 Automatic differentiation
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Suppose we want to compute gradients of a texture's corresponding tensor with respect to the output of a texture lookup
+Suppose we want to compute gradients of a texture lookup with respect to some input tensor

 .. code-block:: python